 East Kalimantan Province has jurisdiction over a land area of 127,346.99 km2 and a marine environment of 25,656 km2.
 It is the fourth largest province in Indonesia after Papua, Central Kalimantan and West Kalimantan.
 It was sparsely populated with 3.5 million people; half of which lived in rural villages.

-The capital of East Kalimantan is Samarinda on the Mahakam River with 1,000 km of length.
-East Kalimantan comprises of lakes and rivers serving as transport corridors.
+The capital of East Kalimantan is Samarindam located on the 1,000km Mahakam River with 1,000 km.
+East Kalimantan is comprised of lakes and rivers which serve as transport corridors.
 The longest rivers in the province were Berau River in Berau District and Kendilo River in Paser District.
-The lakes and rivers shaped the socioeconomic and culture of East Kalimantan people.
+The lakes and rivers play a significant role in shaping the socioeconomic and culture of the East Kalimantan people.
 Two biggest cities in the East Kalimantan are Samarinda and Balikpapan.

 East Kalimantan faces serious challenges related to deforestation and forest degradation due to encroachment, illegal logging and mining.
 To deal with those challenges, as early as 2009, East Kalimantan formulated and declared its commitment for Green East Kalimantan.
 This was followed by several key initiatives, including efforts to replant and rehabilitate degraded areas through the ‘one man five trees’ program (2010) and declared a moratorium of new licenses of coal mining, palm oil and forest logging (2012).
 In 2014, East Kalimantan Province was a key signatory of the Rio Branco Declaration.
 Governor Awang Faroek Ishak has played an important leadership role in the Governor’s Climate and Forests Task Force (GCF), including chairing the GCF for period of 2016-2017 and hosting the 2017 GCF Annual Meeting in Balikpapan.